annotell/public-docs/docs-src/docs/dataset-refinement/introduction.md

 ---
-title: Refinement
+title: Introduction
 ---

 :::caution
-The refinement API is in an early release stage and might be subject to changes.
+The dataset API is in an early release stage and might be subject to changes.
 :::

 ## Prerequisites